mkrishna4u/smart-testauto-framework/README.md

 7. Relational Database ORM tools
 8. Excel / CSV file reader tools
 9. Java / JDK: Minimum Version Required = 11
+10. Secured Shell
-10. Tesseract-OCR (Ref Link: https://tesseract-ocr.github.io/tessdoc/) - Must be installed separately and environment PATH variable must have the path of this installed directory to perform image, audio and video file content matching. **FileContentsValidator** class will only work along with Tesseract-OCR.
+11. Tesseract-OCR (Ref Link: https://tesseract-ocr.github.io/tessdoc/) - Must be installed separately and environment PATH variable must have the path of this installed directory to perform image, audio and video file content matching. **FileContentsValidator** class will only work along with Tesseract-OCR.

 This framework removes the complexity of all other software tools and provides a **Single Homogeneous Platform** for testing automation.
 Using that you can automate any app on any platform.